 Kami has a free version, and a paid version for educators.
 This article shows how to use Kami with Canvas on the free version.
-There is a new paid upgrade coming in the 2018-2019 School Year for deeper integration to Canvas.
+There is a new paid upgrade coming at the end of Q1 2019 for deeper integration to Canvas.
 The upgrade will feature issuing Kami Assignments from Canvas' interface, and a built-in "Turn In" button to directly submit the file from Kami to Canvas assignment.

 1. Create an assignment as you normally would.